hapostgres/pg_auto_failover/README.md

 pg_auto_failover is an extension and service for PostgreSQL that monitors and manages automated failover for a Postgres cluster.
 It is optimized for simplicity and correctness and supports Postgres 10 and newer.

+We set up one PostgreSQL server as a **monitor** node as well as a **primary** and **secondary** node for storing data.
+The monitor node tracks the health of the data nodes and implements a failover state machine.
+On the PostgreSQL nodes, the `pg_autoctl` program runs alongside PostgreSQL and runs the necessary commands to configure synchronous streaming replication.

 ![pg_auto_failover Architecture](docs/pg_auto_failover-arch.png?raw=true "pg_auto_failover Architecture")

-To use pg_auto_failover, you set up one PostgreSQL server as a monitor node and two PostgreSQL servers as data nodes, one primary and one secondary.
-The monitor node tracks the health of the data nodes and implements a failover state machine.
-On the PostgreSQL nodes, the `pg_autoctl` program runs alongside PostgreSQL and runs the necessary commands to configure streaming replication.

-pg_auto_failover implements a single PostgreSQL service using multiple nodes with automated failover, and automates PostgreSQL maintenance operations in a way that guarantees availability of the service to its users and applications.

-To that end, pg_auto_failover uses three nodes (machines, servers) per PostgreSQL
-service:

-  - a PostgreSQL primary node,
-  - a PostgreSQL secondary node, using Synchronous Hot Standby,
-  - a pg_auto_failover Monitor node that acts both as a witness and an orchestrator.

 The pg_auto_failover Monitor implements a state machine and relies on in-core PostgreSQL facilities to deliver HA.
-For example. when the *secondary* node is detected to be unavailable, or when its lag is too important, then the Monitor removes it from the `synchronous_standby_names` setting on the *primary* node.
-Until the *secondary* is back to being monitored healthy, failover and switchover operations are not allowed, preventing data loss.
+For example. when the **secondary** node is detected to be unavailable, or when its lag is too important, then the Monitor removes it from the `synchronous_standby_names` setting on the **primary** node.
+Until the **secondary** is back to being monitored healthy, failover and switchover operations are not allowed, preventing data loss.

 pg_auto_failover consists of the following parts:

-  - a PostgreSQL extension named `pgautofailover`,
+  - a PostgreSQL extension named `pgautofailover`
-  - a PostgreSQL service to operate the pg_auto_failover monitor,
+  - a PostgreSQL service to operate the pg_auto_failover monitor
-  - a pg_auto_failover keeper to operate your PostgreSQL instances, see `pg_autoctl run`.
+  - a pg_auto_failover keeper to operate your PostgreSQL instances, see `pg_autoctl run`

 ## Installing pg_auto_failover from packages